epi2me-labs/wf-somatic-variation/docs/quickstart.md

 3. Filter out the SVs in simple repeats using `add_simple_repeat.py` (*optional*)
 4. Annotate transposable and repetitive elements using `nanomonsv insert_classify` (*optional*)

+**Modified base calling**

+Modified base calling can be performed by specifying `--mod`.
+The workflow will call modified bases using [modkit](https://github.com/nanoporetech/modkit).
+The default behaviour of the workflow is to run modkit with the `--cpg --combine-strands` options set.
+It is possible to report strand-aware modifications by providing `--force_strand`, which will trigger modkit to run in default mode.
+The modkit run can be fully customized by providing `--modkit_args`.
+This will override any preset, and allow full control over the run of modkit.

 **Output folder**

 The output directory has the following structure: